-- 3. Remove the battery and charge it fully.
+- 1. Change the engine oil (page 65). - 2.
+Fill the fuel tank.
+Make sure the fuel fill cap is properly installed. - 3.
+Remove the battery and charge it fully.
 Store it in an area protected from freezing temperatures and direct sunlight.
-Slow charge the battery (page 109) once a month. - 4.
+Slow charge the battery (page 114) once a month. - 4.
 Wash and dry your motorcycle. - 5.
-Lubricate the drive chain (page 103). - 6.
-Inflate the tires to their recommended pressures (page 93). - 7.
+Lubricate the drive chain (page 107). - 6.
+Inflate the tires to their recommended pressures (page 98). - 7.
 Store your motorcycle in an unheated area, free of dampness, away from sunlight, with a minimum of daily temperature variation. - 8.
 Cover your motorcycle with a porous material.
 Avoid using plastic or similar non-breathing, coated materials that restrict air flow and allow heat and moisture to accumulate.